Goethe Monument

 How long should I spend visiting?

-A visit typically takes about 30 minutes to an hour, depending on your interest in the monument and its surroundings.
+A visit to the Goethe Monument typically takes between 30 minutes to an hour, depending on your interest in the site and surrounding area.

 Is photography allowed?